Stages of planning for a seamless experience.

 A detailed checklist reduces potential trip hurdles, allowing for a smoother experience.

 The first hours in a new country can be busy.
-This checklist aids in managing your initial steps.
+This checklist aids in managing your first steps.

 Have your passport, visa confirmation, and Incoming Passenger Card ready.
 Be prepared for biosecurity checks.

-Purchase a Myki card at the airport (where possible) or Southern Cross Station.
+Purchase a Myki card at the airport (when obtainable) or Southern Cross Station.
 Load funds for immediate public transport.

 Purchase a prepaid SIM from Telstra, Optus, or Vodafone at the airport or convenience store for local mobile service.

-Get on the SkyBus or train transportation from the airport to the city center to understand the community's system.
+Take the SkyBus or train from the airport to the city center to understand the community's system.

-Take a brief walk near your immediate neighborhood to get your bearings, find stores and eateries.
+Take a brief walk near your immediate neighborhood to get your bearings, find shops and restaurants.

-Withdraw Australian Dollars (AUD) from a BANK machine at the airport or in the city center.
+Withdraw Australian Dollars (AUD) from an AUTOMATED teller machine at the airport or in the city center.

 Make initial items bought for water or snacks.

-Secure transport from the airport to your accommodation.
+Secure transportation from the airport to your accommodation.

-Pick up free local maps or guides from your lodging.
+Pick up free local maps or guides from where you are staying.

 Tourist information centers also offer these materials.